Flyspray/flyspray-plugins/gantt/README.md

+# Gantt View

-#Experimental gantt view of a Flyspray project.
+Gantt view of a Flyspray project.

 When installed, Gantt view can be enabled on project level.
 In project preferences toggle 'Enable Gantt view'.

-##INSTALL
+## INSTALL

 Just copy the gantt.php into your flyspray/scripts/ directory.